 To contact an eMajor Liaison, please visit the eMajor affiliate institution list and select the appropriate affiliate.

 Students enrolled in eMajor courses may be contacted by members of the Student Success Team for assistance throughout the semester.
 The Student Success Team works alongside the eMajor Liaisons and the instructors to provide resources and guidance to students to help ensure success in the program.
-Throughout the semester, members of the success team will communicate with students through email and telephone, providing timely reminders and tips for success.
+Throughout the semester, members of the success team will communicate with students through email, telephone, and text message, providing timely reminders and tips for success.

 If a student has an accessibility issue, or suspects that he/she has an accessibility issue and would like to be considered for accommodations, there are several options.
 Each USG institution has an office of accessibility services, and the campus eMajor Liaison can provide information regarding the office on each home campus.
 Visit the USG eMajor Institutions page to access the accessibility office at your school.
 Students should contact the accessibility services coordinator at their home institution to discuss the documentation and process required for special accommodations.

 In all cases, students will be asked to qualify for special accommodations by providing documentation that they have gone through an evaluation process at an approved University System of Georgia or private agency evaluation site.

 It is the student's responsibility to make arrangements with their current institution's campus accessibility services office at the beginning of the semester if they will require accommodations for the current semester.
 Students should provide the accommodation documentation issued by the institution to their eMajor instructors prior to the time the student will need accommodations.

 Books in e-text will have an email notification sent to the student, disability service provider, or both with instructions on how to download the book.
 Books from Recording for the Blind & Dyslexic in CD format are typically mailed to the service provider who will give the CD to the student.
 University System of Georgia eMajor students may have the CD mailed directly to them.